dinhnhat0401/OCP/Concurrency/README.md

 A synchronization aid that allows a set of threads to all wait for each other to reach a common barrier point

+## ReadWriteLock

+### What is it?

+A ReadWriteLock maintains a pair of associated locks, one for read-only operations and one for writing.
+The read lock may be held simultaneously by multiple reader threads, so long as there are no writers.
+The write lock is exclusive